There are four major components to any towing system: 1)

 While in tow, every vehicle must be wired for functioning brake lights, turn signals and running lights.
 There

-are three ways to accomplish that: a system of diodes (the Universal Wiring Kit); a taillight kit (also called a "bulb and socket kit"); or magnetic lights.
+are three ways to accomplish that: a system of diodes (the Universal Wiring Kit); a "bulb and socket kit" or magnetic lights.

 to conduct the lighting signals from the motorhome to the towed vehicle.
 Flexo-Coil cords expand to more than eight feet and conveniently contract for storage; straight cords fit ROADMASTER

-All Terrain tow bars.
-These three items (plus other accessories) can be purchased separately, or you can purchase a Combo Kit, which contains all the necessary
+These three items (plus other accessories) can be purchased separately, or you can purchase a Combo Kit, which contains the necessary

 accessories for your specific ROADMASTER tow bar.